ssolomon2020/Python_Scripting_Projects/Server_Check/README.md

 # server_check.py #
 ### Short Description: ###
-It will check to see if a server is up or not.
+It will check to see if a server is up or not on either port 80 or 443.
 <br>

 ### Attribution: ###